-St Hugh’s Church, Sturton by Stow is a building designed by one of the leading church architects of the Victorian period, John Loughborough Pearson.
+St Hugh’s Church, Sturton by Stow is a Grade II listed building designed by one of the leading church architects of the Victorian period, John Loughborough Pearson.
 It is described in Quiney’s autobiography as one of JLP’s cheap and cheerful churches.

 Research undertaken by the Historic Places Investigation Research Group at Historic England included a case study of the Church of St Hugh at Sturton by Stow.
 The report on the church interiors of John Loughborough Pearson has now been issued in the Historic England Research Report Series and can be downloaded as a PDF from the following link: